Bishop Cotton School (Shimla): House Masters

 In the Junior School, from classes III to V, pastoral requirements are met and control and supervision of the boys is done by the matrons who live next to the boys in the dormitories.
 The children have class teachers who function like house tutors for the children of their classes.

 Prefectorial System

-Bishop Cotton School was again the first school in India to start the Prefectorial System.
-Today, the school authorities consist of the four house captains, the school captain, and the school prefect.
+Bishop Cotton School was the second school in India, after The Lawrence School, Sanawar to start the Prefectorial System.
+Today, the school authorities consist of the four house captains, the school captain, and the 8 school prefects.
+There have also been house prefects in some academic years.

 Curriculum

 The school has its own curriculum for classes III to VIII.
 Classes IX to XII follow the CISCE syllabus.
+The school follows the Westminister School classification of classes.

 Every boy goes on for tertiary education at the end of year XII, and the success rate for the board examination is usually 100%.
 The teaching system is backed by a remedial address system, and since the boys and staff are residents, every teacher is accessible at any time if a child seeks help.
 The school has provisions for helping children with special needs.
 The school runs The Learning Centre, which is an education centre for non-resident, intellectually-challenged children of Shimla town.